Custodian (Veterans Affairs Fiduciary) Bonds

-The Veterans Affairs Fiduciary Bond (aka Bond of Legal Custodian Veterans Administration or VA Custodian Bond) is a type of corporate surety bond required by the Veteran’s Administration to protect against misuse of funds by the federal fiduciary serving as legal custodian.
+The Veterans Affairs Fiduciary Bond (aka Bond of Legal Custodian Veterans Administration or VA Custodian Bond) is a type of corporate surety bond required by the Veteran’s Administration (VBA or VA) to protect against misuse of funds by the federal fiduciary serving as legal custodian.
 This individual or legal entity acts as a payee on behalf of a VA benefit entitled incompetent beneficiary.

 Veterans Affairs Fiduciary Corporate Surety Bond Requirements